Free 3-Tier Raised Garden Bed Plans: A Step-by-Step Guide

 This feature is a huge time-saver and removes the guesswork from construction.
 You can spend less time building and more time gardening.
 Our composite boards are also made from recycled plastic and sustainably sourced wood fibers, so they won’t rot, warp, or splinter like traditional wood.
 You get a beautiful, long-lasting garden bed that’s ready for planting in minutes.

-Plan Your Garden Bed Project
+Creating Your 3-Tier Garden Bed Plan

 A successful garden starts long before you get your hands dirty.
 Taking the time to plan your project sets you up for a season of healthy plants and a beautiful harvest.
 Thinking through your materials, location, and size will save you headaches later and help you create a garden that fits your space and lifestyle perfectly.
 This planning stage is where your garden dreams start to take shape.
 Let’s walk through the key steps to get your project off the ground.